USNS Private Jose F. Valdez: Transfer to the Navy, 1950–1959

 On 2 September 1950 she was acquired by the United States Navy, designated T-APC-119, and assigned to Military Sea Transportation Service.
-Manned by a civil service crew she operated in the Gulf of Mexico and Caribbean areas until August 1951.
+Crewed by the civil service, she operated in the Gulf of Mexico and Caribbean areas until August 1951.
 Between then and December she cruised the Mediterranean Sea and in January 1952 began runs to Newfoundland and Greenland which continued until she was ordered inactivated in late 1959.
 On 22 December she arrived in the James River National Defense Reserve Fleet berthing area and was transferred to the custody of the Maritime Administration.

 Technical Research Ship, 1961–1969

 Private Jose F. Valdez was reacquired by the Navy in August 1961.
 Converted to a Technical Research Ship and reassigned to MSTS, she departed Brooklyn, her homeport, in November 1961 on the first of her extended hydrographic cruises to the South Atlantic and Indian Oceans.

-The USNS designation indicates that the ship was manned by civilians.
+The USNS designation indicates that the ship was crewed by civilians.
 A crew of approximately 55 civilians operated the ship while a detachment of approximately 100 Navy personnel carried out the research operations.
 The Navy detachment typically included three officers; almost all enlisted men were Communications Technicians (a rating that has been renamed Cryptologic Technician).
 An advantage of the USNS designation is that the ship was not required to return to an American port on a regular basis.
 Thus the first deployment of Private Jose F. Valdez started in 1961 and she did not return to the USA until 1967.